pauldoescyber/ActiveDirectoryLab/README.md

   </li>
   <br />
   <br />
-   <li>Here we will go to Settings > General > Advanced and change the Shared Clipboard and drag and drop properties to bidrectional incase we want to copy something from our main
+   <li>Next we will go to Settings > General > Advanced and change the Shared Clipboard and drag and drop properties to bidrectional incase we want to copy something from our main
     PC to our virtual machine."
    <img src="https://github.com/pauldoescyber/ActiveDirectoryLab/assets/172483061/5b763245-7c32-4626-b3a1-b2b0676ce69e" height ="80%" width ="90%" alt ="Changing shared clipboard and drag and drop to bidirectional">
   </li>